 The purpose of the questionnaire is to determine your individual risk profile.
-Understanding an investor’s willingness to take risk is crucial for us as investment advisors.
-We want to provide you with the best possible investment strategy, and so we designed the questionnaire in line with regulatory requirements and industry best practice.
+Understanding your willingness and capacity to take risk is important for us to act as your investment advisor.
+We want to provide you with the most appropriate investment strategy, and so we designed the questionnaire in line with regulatory requirements and industry best practice.

-No, you will not pay any custodial fees on your Simplewealth accounts.
-It’s included in our 0.5% annual advisory fee.
+No, you will not pay any additional custodial fees on your Simplewealth accounts.
+Any custody costs are included in your monthly management fee.

 Simplewealth looks for ETFs with: